Rajesh7789/constructWeek_java_b39/README.md

 ## Introduction
 This repository contains two basic Java projects:

-1.Employee Details Management: A console-based application where users can input employee details such as name, ID, and monthly salary.
+1. Employee Details Management: A console-based application where users can input employee details such as name, ID, and monthly salary.
 The application calculates and displays the annual salary for each employee.
-2.Finding the Second Largest Number: A program that allows users to input an array of integers, then finds and displays the second largest number from the array.
+2. Finding the Second Largest Number: A program that allows users to input an array of integers, then finds and displays the second largest number from the array.

 Both projects demonstrate core Java principles such as object-oriented programming, loops, arrays, and user input handling via the Scanner class.